 Hamstring Exercises: The Best Exercises for Building Your Hamstrings

-In this section, we’ll take a look at three hamstring exercises with slightly different benefits and training effects, that also complement each other in terms of which of the hamstring muscles they target.
+In this section, we’ll take a look at three of the best hamstring exercises.
+They have different benefits and training effects and complement each other regarding which of the hamstring muscles they target.

-By putting them all together, as we’ll do in the next section, you can create a great hamstring workout.
+You can create a great hamstring workout by putting them all together, as we’ll do in the next section.

 1. Romanian Deadlift